slevomat/coding-standard/README.md

 * `lineLengthLimit` (defaults to `0`)
 * `minExpressionsLength` (defaults to `null`): when the expressions after `?` are shorter than this length, the ternary operator does not has to be reformatted.

+#### SlevomatCodingStandard.ControlStructures.RequireNullSafeObjectOperator

+Requires using `?->` operator.

+Sniff provides the following settings:

+* `enable`: either to enable or not this sniff.
+By default, it is enabled for PHP versions 8.0 or higher.

 #### SlevomatCodingStandard.ControlStructures.RequireSingleLineCondition 🔧

 Enforces conditions of `if`, `elseif`, `while` and `do-while` to be on a single line.